Pillar Awards

 Leadership Development

-Leadership is the utilization of your best academic, professional, and personal qualities to empower others, build community, forward knowledge, and/or achieve collective goals.
-Great and effective leaders demonstrate vision, self-direction, empathy and openness, inclusion, strong collaboration skills, and a willingness to learn and evolve as they adapt to changing contexts or new information.
+Leadership is the utilization of your best academic, professional, and personal qualities to empower others, build community, forward knowledge, and/or foster meaningful change in the world.
+Great and effective leaders demonstrate vision, take initiative, enact empathy and openness, learn and evolve, and ultimately, work inclusively with others to achieve shared goals.

 Community and Global Engagement

-Community is a concept that goes to the very heart of the Honors College experience—we are the only residential college on Purdue’s campus.
-The Honors College values global citizenship and cross-cultural exchanges between communities (domestic or international) that are different.
+Community is a concept that goes to the very heart of the Honors College experience.
+The Honors College values local engagement, global citizenship and cross-cultural exchanges between communities (domestic or international) that are different.
 Moreover, we recognize the importance of experiences that take place beyond classroom when students engage in local or global communities civically or as participants in study aways or research.
 Engagement in these experiences at the local level (Honors College, campus, and/or the Greater Lafayette area) or abroad expands one’s worldview and fosters complex understandings of the interconnectedness of our lives and communities as well as the nature of these relationships.

-Apply for an Honors College Student Pillar Award!
+Apply for a John Martinson Honors College Student Pillar Award!

 To recognize the great strides that our students make in each of these areas, each year the Student Pillar Awards will honor: